probeiuscorp/fslc-presentations/dependent-types/slides.md

 <!-- pause -->

-This is the same as the value-level concept of **first-class functions**.
+Supporting this is the same as the value-level concept of **first-class functions**.
 Java until recently did not have first-class functions (Java still sucks).

-- functions are regular values
+- functions are values like any other
 - functions can be passed as arguments
 - (often) functions can be defined as lambdas